Loading

 Each trigger type provides different data to the workflow context through the event field:

-• Manual: User information and any parameters passed
+• Manual: User information and any parameters passed.

-• Scheduled: Execution time and schedule information
+• Scheduled: Execution time and schedule information.

-• Alert: Complete alert data including fields, severity, and rule information
+• Alert: Complete alert data including fields, severity, and rule information.

 Access trigger data in your workflow using template variables: